 With views of the Asian side of the Bosphorus Strait, this restaurant in the Ulus foothills offers fine dining, excellent bar & lounge service, and great music.

 Duble Meze Bar

 For something more upscale, grab some Turkish tapas and raki at the Duble Meze Bar while gazing at incredible views of the old city.
 The bar is known for fancy drinks and is open into the wee hours for those who want to indulge.

 Bosphorus Dinner Cruise

-For those looking for a luxurious night out, book yourself a Bosphorus Dinner Cruise where you can eat multiple courses throughout the evening on different continents.
+For those looking for a luxurious night out, book yourself a Bosphorus cruise, where you can eat multiple courses throughout the evening on different continents.
 Cruises last 2-4 hours and can include entertainment like belly dancers or musical performances.

-Tip: If your budget doesn’t allow for a cruise, eat dinner in Europe, walk across the 1.5km Bosphorus Bridge, and have dessert in Asia!
+Tip: If your budget doesn’t allow for a cruise, eat dinner in Europe, take a cab across the 1.5km Bosphorus Bridge, and have dessert in Asia!

 Partying isn’t the only thing on offer in Istanbul at night – the street food is phenomenal!
-YOu can take a Taksim evening food tour or find a stall serving up some popular Turkish street fare:
+YOu can take a Taksim evening food tour or find a stall serving up some popular Turkish street fare such as:

 Taking a nighttime food tour is an excellent option if you prefer to sample all the delicious street food with a guide.
 Why not spend 5 hours eating your way through Istanbul at night!?

 There isn’t anything nightlife-related that Istanbul won’t give you, and you need to decide where to go.
 That in itself could be a problem, due to the sheer choice on offer!